|2009 Copa Libertadores|

-In 2009, Andújar was the first team goalkeeper in Estudiantes' Copa Libertadores winning team.
+In 2009, Mariano Andújar was the first team goalkeeper in Estudiantes' Copa Libertadores winning team.
 Andújar did not concede a single goal in any of the eight games in La Plata and he set a new tournament record of 800 minutes without conceding a goal, beating Hugo Gatti's 767 minutes.
 After 2009, he joined Catania in Italy and then, Napoli.
-Capped 11 times.
-He went to the WC Finals in 2010.
+He was capped 11 times for Argentina.
+He went to the World Cup Finals in 2010 as a backup keeper.

 RB: Julián Camino (Argentina)

-Camino spent most of his career with Estudiantes where he won two league titles.
+Julian Camino spent most of his career with Estudiantes where he won two league titles.
 He capped 11 times.
 He was a part of the Argentina squad for Copa América 1983.
 His international career suffered from a foul he committed against Franco Navarro of Peru. was not sent off, but his international career never recovered.
 He later played for Argentinos Juniors.
 He also played in India and Israel.

 CB: Ramón Aguirre Suárez (Argentina)

-Aguirre Suárez made his name in Osvaldo Zubeldía's Estudiantes de La Plate.
+Ramon Aguirre Suárez made his name in Osvaldo Zubeldía's Estudiantes de La Plate.
 He was a part of the team that won 3 straight Copa Libertadores.
 Estudiantes lost the 1969 Intercontinental Cup against AC Milan, which resulted violence on the field.
 He endured jail time and suspensions.
 He also played for Granada CF in 1971/72 and and UD Salamanca before retiring in 1975.
 In 1977, he came out of retirement to play four games for Club Atlético Lanús.

 |Ramón Aguirre Suárez|